Previous Up Next

 Book

-At 13:10, I bought the book Omgaan met kunst en natuur: Jo en Marlies Eyck in Wijlre with text by Henk van Os and photographs by Kim Zwarts from charity shop Het Goed for € 1.00 (including a € 0.05 tip).
+At 13:10, I bought the book Omgaan met kunst en natuur: Jo en Marlies Eyck in Wijlre with text by Henk van Os and photographs by Kim Zwarts from thrift store Het Goed for € 1.00 (including a € 0.05 tip).
 It contains pictures from to works by Peter Struycken.
 Op page 22 there is a picture of Komputerstrukturen 2 under the title Computerstructuur zwart wit 4-69.
 This is the only published picture of this work that I know of.
 There is a picture from the Struycken Structuur<->Elementen exhibition on which this work is also visible.
 On pages 41 and 42 there are pictures of Piet 5 under the title Piet v.

 Thursday, July 23, 2015